canal874/sticky-sprites/README.md

 # Run

-Just type 'npm run cleanstart' on the project root directory.
+Type 'npm run compile-clean' on the project root directory.

-'cleanstart' copies required files from html/ to dist/ and starts app.
+'compile-clean' copies required files from html/ to dist/ and starts app.
 After that you can type 'npm start' to start app.